Always more connected

 • Still according to the INSPQ (2022),2 the proportion of young people experiencing negative effects on their physical health is greater for those who have more than two devices compared to those with no or only one personal device.

-… for adults
+… among adults

-• In Quebec (2021),2 97% of adults own at least one of the following devices: laptop or desktop computer, smartwatch, smartphone, electronic tablet, connected fitness tracker.
+• In Quebec (2021),3 97% of adults own at least one of the following devices: laptop or desktop computer, smartwatch, smartphone, electronic tablet, connected fitness tracker.

-• According to a Montreal study (2019),2 more than 4 h of recreational screen time per day is associated with a higher level of psychological distress, poorer physical health, difficulty sleeping, and a higher level of dissatisfaction in several spheres of life (relationships, finances, etc.).
+• More than 4 hours per day of recreational screen time is associated with a lower frequency of leisure-time physical activity, higher levels of psychological distress, poorer physical health, sleep difficulties, and greater dissatisfaction in several areas of life, including relationships and finances.

 • According to a recent PAUSE survey (2022), 86% of parents feel like they have problematic Internet and screen use, even if only a little.
 Nearly 60% report using them out of habit.